Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-generic-types.md

   - typescript
 ---

-When working with types in TypeScript, we assume that we know what kind of type we will be working with.
+When working with types in TypeScript, we assume we know what type we will be working with.

-For instance to define this log function:
+For instance, to define this log function:

 ```js
 const logAndReturn = (input: string): string => {